hamdiolad/project-weather-app/README.md

 ## The problem

-Mainly to understand the fetch function, and how all is contected
+i had a lot of problem understanding how all is connected.
+I google a lot and asked ChatGPT to explain to me.

 ## View it live